Secure Erase not supported on selected SSD

 Step-by-step: Secure Erase Samsung SSD smoothly

 Before start, you may want to connect your Samsung SSD to a Windows 7 based computer and make sure it is not the boot device.
-Install and run AOMEI Partition Assistant on that computer.
+Install and run AOMEI Partition Assistant Standard on that computer.

 Step1: Right click the Samsung SSD at main interface and select “SSD Secure Erase” from the menu.